camunda/camunda-docs/docs/self-managed/identity/deployment/configuration-variables.md

 | `IDENTITY_BASE_PATH`                 | Used to configure Identity to run on a subpath       |                                                     |

 :::note
-When setting the `IDENTITY_BASE_PATH` variable, a secure connection (HTTPS) is required to allow Identity to correctly handle requests
+When setting the `IDENTITY_BASE_PATH` variable, a secure connection (HTTPS) is required to allow Identity to correctly handle requests.
 :::

 ### Component configuration